 So what is "doing a good job"?

 It is all too easy to think of teaching programming as teaching whatever language you happen to be familiar with.
 However, programming skills are largely language-independent and to identify those skills you have to be able to program, or have programmed, in many more than one language.
+You have to have seen what remains when you change from one programming language to another.

 It should be a rule that a mono-lingual programmer is barred from teaching beginners.

-If you think that teaching computers and programming is about teaching a programming language, as the number one concern then you need to get out more.
+If you think that teaching computers and programming is about teaching a particular programming language, as the number one concern then you need to get out more.

 The key is that you don't teach programming by teaching code.